amykimkim/nhanes_inferential_2021_23/README.md

 There is no statistically significant difference in the mean sedentary behavior time between married and not married individuals.

 ## Question 3 PYTHON:
-To investigate how age and marital status affect systolic blood pressure, I will first load and merge the relevant datasets (blood pressure, age, and marital status).
-Then, I will clean the marital status column as before.
-Finally, I will use a multiple linear regression model to quantify the individual and combined effects of age and marital status on systolic blood pressure.
+- To investigate how age and marital status affect systolic blood pressure, I first loaded and merge the relevant datasets (blood pressure, age, and marital status).
+- Then, I cleaned the marital status column as before.
+- I used a multiple linear regression model to quantify the individual and combined effects of age and marital status on systolic blood pressure.
+- Average difference in systolic blood pressure between individuals who are 'not married' compared to the 'married' group is 1.342
+- systolic blood pressure is expected to change for every one-year increase in age by 0.3952
+- R squared value of 0.134 indicates that approximately 13.4% of the variation in the dependent variable can be explained by the independent variable
+- Both P-values for marital status and age was less than 0.05, suggesting that the predictor has a statistically significant effect on systolic blood pressure.